JS Hakugei: Construction and career

 Hakugei was laid down at Kawasaki Heavy Industries Kobe Shipyard on 25 January 2019 as the 2017 plan 3000-ton submarine No. 8129 based on the medium-term defense capability development plan (26 medium-term defense), and in 2020.
 It was named Hakugei at the naming and launching ceremony held at the factory on 14 October.
-Scheduled to be handed over to the Maritime Self-Defense Force in March 2023, the deployment destination is undecided.
+It was handed over to the Maritime Self-Defense Force on 20 March 2022.